 The following points must be remembered in relation to TDS on prize money:

-- The TDS of 31.2% is calculated flat tax on the winning sum, it will not be added to your regular income tax, and you will not be able to benefit from using this amount on your income tax rate slab.
+- The TDS of 31.2% is calculated as a flat tax on the winning sum; it will not be clubbed with your regular income for tax calculation, nor will you receive any benefits from your income tax slab rate for this amount.

 - Your standard income will be taxed in accordance with your income tax rate bracket, and the tax on lottery winnings in India will be treated separately from your other income tax.